metason/ARlog/README.md

 * Connect your device via USB cable to your Mac
 * Then select the Window -> Devices and Simulators menu in XCode
 * In the Devices tab select your app and then download the app container
-* In the Finder right-click on the downloaded .xcappdata file and select Show Content
+* In the Finder right-click on the downloaded .xcappdata file and select "Show Package Contents"
 * Logged session data can be found in AppData/Documents/ARlogs
 * Drag&drop corresponding session folders to a local directory